theodoreOnzGit/tuas_boussinesq_solver/README.md

 Bugfix: setting internal pressure source in InsulatedFluidComponents should work correctly now.

+Bugfix: for flows in gFHR, brent-dekker solver may not be exactly appropriate as there are large quantities of flow involved induced by relatively small pressure drop.
+Hence calculating pressure change across multiple branches so that zero mass flowrate goes through them as a whole was difficult to converge.
+With an error tolerance of 1e-15, the solver was oscillating between 7.105e-13 kg/s and -5.684e-13 kg/s.
+For all intents and purposes, either solution could be considered a zero flowrate.
+Nevertheless, it does not converge.
+Reducing error tolerance to 1e-12 or 1e-9 (can't remember), the pressure across four branches oscillates between -5053.0145 and -5010, whereas mass flowrate oscillates between 7.105e-13 kg/s and -50.059 kg/s.
+Thus, with higher error tolerance set, the brent Dekker algorithm yielded a larger error.
+After some reading of the Brent Dekker algorithm, I found that the switch between secant method and bisection method was controlled by the tolerance itself.
+For a more stable solution method,

 The crate contains many useful traits and examples of how to use those traits for your own projects.